nishanttotla/hugo-blog-skeleton/content/monthly-log/monthly-2016-11.md

 between Trump and many other fascist authoritarian demagogues littered throughout history.
 This article (not the only one) articulates why that paranoia isn't pointless rambling.

-- [https://medium.com/@jhalderm/want-to-know-if-the-election-was-hacked-look-at-the-ballots-c61a6113b0ba#.wr4h9scx8](https://medium.com/@jhalderm/want-to-know-if-the-election-was-hacked-look-at-the-ballots-c61a6113b0ba#.wr4h9scx8) [Medium] -- A Computer Science professor from Michigan writes about how the implementation of elections in America is extremely vulnerable to malicious attacks.
+- [Want to Know if the Election was Hacked?
+Look at the Ballots](https://medium.com/@jhalderm/want-to-know-if-the-election-was-hacked-look-at-the-ballots-c61a6113b0ba#.wr4h9scx8) [Medium] -- A Computer Science professor from Michigan writes about how the implementation of elections in America is extremely vulnerable to malicious attacks.
 While a lot of the talk on "hacking" the election has already been done in mainstream media, several people probably still treat it as science fiction.
 This article presents how it's entirely